-Suppose we wanted to label each data point on a scatter plot with its species...

-1) Write the code to define sample1 to be the 10th row in the table.
+Defining Now-Consuming Functions Suppose we wanted to label each data point on a scatter plot with its species 1) Write the code to define sample1 to be the 10th row in the table.
 2) Write the code to look up the species column from sample1?
 3) Write the code that would use the text function to show the species of sample1 in red, 15px letters?
 Instead of writing this out over and over for each animal, let's define a function to do it for us!

-Species Tag

-Directions: Define a function called species-tag, which takes in a row from the Animals Table and draws its name in red, 15px letters.
-HINT: Use cat-row and dog-row in your examples!

-Every contract has three parts species-tag :: function name Domain -> Range Write some examples, then circle an nd label what changes 5 examples: function name ( function name ( input(s) input(s) ) is) is what the function produces what the function produces end Write the definition, giving variable names to all your inp out values fun species-tag( function name variable(s) ):
+Species Tag Directions: Define a function called species-tag, which takes in a row from the Animals Table and draws its name in red, 15px letter HINT: Use cat-row and dog-row in your examples! ers.
+Every contract has three parts Species-tag :: ge Write some examples, then circle and label what changes examples: () is function name input(s) what the function produces () is end Write the definition, giving variable names to all your input values fun species-tag(): function name variable(s)

-end
+what the function does with those variable(s)